andrewazores/maven-gav-checker/README.md

 Given a GitHub repository URL, the tool will attempt to use `gh` to get the repository's `pom.xml` from its default branch.
 Then it will use `mvn` to resolve all of the project dependencies, and report on this list of GAVs.

+Given an HTTP(S) or `file:` URL ending with `.xml`, the tool will attempt to download or open the file at the given path, expecting it to be a `pom.xml`.
+Then it will use`mvn` to resolve the project depenendencies and report on this list of GAVs.

 ## Building

 `./mvnw clean package`